legendarydrew/legendarydrew/README.md

-- 👋 Hi, I’m @legendarydrew.
-- 👀 I’m interested in art, lo-fi music, general travel, LEGO and fine dining.
-- 🌱 I’m currently (and reluctantly) learning React.
+# Who is @legendarydrew?

+- 👤 **A specialist in front-end web development**, based in London, UK.
+- 👤 Also known as a *Maker, Artist and LEGO Enthusiast*.
-- 💞️ I’m looking to collaborate on small, interesting, creative and financially beneficial projects.
+- 👤 Looking to collaborate on interesting, creative and financially beneficial projects.

-- 📫 How to reach me: @silentmodetv on all good social networks.
+## Skills
+- 🌱 Well-versed in the basics: HTML, CSS and JavaScript, with a focus on user experience.
+- 🌱 Experienced in PHP and MySQL, primarily using Laravel.
+- 🌱 I commonly use Angular, with limited exposure to Vue and React (I'm not too keen on the latter).
+- 🌱 Currently learning Python.

+## Interests
+- 🎵 jazz, Latin, house, hip-hop, lo-fi, vaporwave and bits of other genres.
+- 🛠 art and crafts, LEGO, 3D printing, basic electronics.
+- ✈ generally travelling within the UK and mainland Europe: have not yet ventured further afield.
+- 🍽 restaurants!

 <!---
 legendarydrew/legendarydrew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.